JustMrNone/PunchClock/README.md

 ## 📝 License

-Punch Clock is open source software licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+Punch Clock is open source software licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) for more information.

 ## 🔮 Roadmap